/

 Casper mattress instructions

-Sleep experience:
+Sleep experience

 I slept on this mattress for just over two weeks.
 It's an extremely firm mattress (a plus, in my books), but didn't sink around my body the way I expected memory foam would.
 My first night's sleep was a glorious step up from the futon I had been sleeping on, and it definitely kept its promise to keep me cool throughout the night.
 After about two weeks, though, the firmness was getting to me.
 There wasn't a lot of sink in the mattress, which I found uncomfortable.
-I like a mattress that sinks in just a little, which the Original didn't.
+I like a mattress that sinks in just a little, which the Casper didn't.

 Endy

-The mattress:
+The mattress

 Price: